Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-There are two main types of triggers: allergens and irritants.
+There are two main types of asthma triggers: allergens and irritants.

 Some of the most common indoor allergens are:

-Some of the more common indoor irritants are:
+Some of the most common indoor irritants are:

 Other irritants can include:

-Not everyone has the same asthma triggers.
-But you can work to find the most bothersome triggers in your home.
-An allergist, a doctor who specializes in treating allergies, can also help pinpoint triggers with allergy testing.
-Once you know which triggers are the worst and where they hide in your house, you can work to get rid of them.
+Not everyone has the same asthma triggers, so it’s important to find the most bothersome triggers in your home.
+An allergist — a doctor who specializes in treating allergies — can also help pinpoint triggers with allergy testing.
+Once you know which triggers are the worst and where they hide in your house, you can get rid of them.

 Bedroom

-The most likely triggers here are dust mites and pets.
+The most likely triggers in the bedroom are dust mites and pet dander.
 Dust mites are tiny bugs too small to see.
 They’re often found in mattresses, pillows, bedding, carpets, upholstered furniture and stuffed toys.
 Many people with asthma are allergic to the droppings and body parts of dust mites.

 To fight dust mites, think about places where dust collects, then clean those spots often.
 Here are some more tips: